Credit risk – The risk that debtors or guarantors will default.

 Risk has changed insofar as we now have longer term fixed rate lending.
 At present this business represents a small proportion of our lending.
 Any change in short term lending (up to one year) would have very little impact.

-Or risk appetite is 25% above the interest rate that we are paying when a loan is made without being able to pass this on to our customers.
+Or risk appetite was 25% above the interest rate that we are paying when a loan is made without being able to pass this on to our customers.
+Since we have seen increasing interest rates this has been replaced by ensuring that our net interest margin (NIM) on new lending remains above 10%.

 Management is in regular contact with its funders and routinely reviews the financial situation in the economy.
 The majority of loans made are relatively short term (no more than twelve months with the average at ten) so any increase is likely to have a fairly short-term impact.
 Longer term loans are still a very small percentage of the business.